 Kuqi would then achieve cult hero status at Ipswich Town, scoring 32 goals in 88 appearances, firing the club to within touching distance of the Premier League, agonisingly losing out in the playoffs twice.
-Kuqi would grow so attached to the Suffolk based side, that during his latter stages of his career he would turn down bitter rivals, Norwich City, multiple times, out of respect to the side he fell in love with.
+Kuqi would grow so attached to the Suffolk based side that during the latter stages of his career, he would turn down bitter rivals, Norwich City, multiple times, out of respect to the side he fell in love with.

 A journey to south London, via the Premier League